This page needs an update because many changes were introduced by Firefox Quantum (v57+).

-There are other edge cases where overriding the User-Agent string is useful, for example web development purposes or downloading files for a different operating system when a website offers no other way choose that file.
+Overriding the User-Agent string can be useful for other reasons, for example web development testing or perhaps for downloading files that are for an alternative operating system when a website offers no other way choose the other OS's files otherwise.
 Using user-agent spoofing for nefarious purposes is not recommended.

 Use Menu → Help → About Firefox to determine what Firefox version is currently installed.
 Alternatively, disable User Agent Overrider (if installed) and match the version in your User-Agent string.

 By default your browser reveals certain iformation to servers you may not want to reveal.
 Specifically, it reports the referring page when you visit a link or load an image or a script.
 From the W3C: This optional header field allows the client to specify, for the server's benefit, the address ( URI ) of the document (or element within the document) from which the URI in the request was obtained.

 Here are some links to resources where you can learn why these changes are important and also why you shouldn't assume anonymity when browsing.